 If you’re really short of time and money, you could try searching for the right landscape plant online, although there aren’t really many databases freely available.
-There is a landscape plant guide at the University of Minnesota’s Landscape Plant Guide.
-The web version provides descriptions of many kinds of landscape-suitable plants.
+There is a landscape plant guide at the University of Massachusetts Amherst site which provides descriptions of many kinds of landscape-suitable plants.
 Happy hunting!

 Join Our Newsletter

 Plus get our FREE guide on the Best Indoor Plants for Both You & Your Pet!

 Thank you for subscribing.
 Please check your email within the next few minutes.